reif-is-a-foofie/42/TASKS.md

 | CLI                | `typer`                                 | `0.12.3` |
 | API                | `fastapi`                               | `0.110.1` |

-Wrap each library behind an interface in `alexandrian` so the rest of the codebase never calls these dependencies directly.
+Wrap each library behind an interface in `42` so the rest of the codebase never calls these dependencies directly.

 Keep this picture in mind while you work; each task below maps back to one of these pieces.